When it comes to brewing good coffee, there is no doubt the grinder plays a pivotal role in the process.

 There are two systems for adjusting grind size; either stepped or stepless.
 With a stepped system there are a limited number of grind adjustments.
 This type of system makes it easy to switch between different settings but means you may not be able to dial in the grind size precisely.
 Stepped grind adjustment systems are commonly found on lower-priced grinders.
 This system can be suitable for espresso so long as there are enough settings to make micro-adjustments to the grind size.

 A stepless system is where there are an infinite number of grind adjustments.
 These systems allow you to dial in a coffee precisely and make both macro and micro-adjustments.
 As you step up to prosumer-level grinders, this grind adjustment system is more common.

 Essentials of an Espresso Grinder

 If you are considering investing in a dedicated espresso grinder, there are a range of features that are essential.
 Because grinding for espresso is more demanding than grinding for manual brewing methods, espresso grinders tend to cost more.
-And particularly if you are wanting to invest in an electric grinder, you will need a minimum of several hundred dollars.
-There have been a couple of entry-level grinders released this year; the Fellow Opus and Baratza Encore ESP, which are able to grind for both espresso and manual brewing.
+And particularly if you want to invest in an electric grinder, you will need a minimum of several hundred dollars.
+There have been a couple of entry-level grinders released this year; the Fellow Opus and Baratza Encore ESP, which can grind for both espresso and manual brewing.
 However, both these grinders are more for entry-level espresso.
 The other option is to consider a hand grinder which offers good value for money.